 The Solar Investment Tax Credit (ITC) is one of the most popular and successful federal policy mechanisms ever enacted to support renewable energy in the US.
 In the 15 years since its enactment, there has been 59% compound annual solar growth nationwide.
 With the step-down of the tax credit beginning at the end of 2022, potential solar customers have limited time left to take full advantage of its benefits.

 What is the ITC?

-The ITC is a tax credit can be claimed on federal corporate income taxes for 26 percent of the cost of a solar photovoltaic (PV) system that is placed in service during that year.
-The tax credit is claimed against the tax liability of residential and commercial investors in solar energy property.
-This credit is used when homeowners purchase solar systems outright and have them installed on their homes or when businesses install, develop and/or finance solar projects.

-History and Future of the ITC

-The ITC was originally established by the Energy Policy Act of 2005 and was set to expire at the end of 2007.
-Due to the success of the program Congress has extended its expiration date multiple times, most recently in 2015.
-That extension set up the tax credit to step down to 22 percent for projects that begin construction in 2021 and 10 percent for projects that begin in 2022.
-In 2022, the residential credit will drop to zero while the commercial and utility credit will drop to a permanent 10 percent.

-The upcoming stepdown will substantially increase your solar project’s total cost.
-Let’s run the numbers with a 100 kW array on a multi-home residential unit, retail space, or office building, which costs approximately $200,000.

-Second capture | The Solar Investment Tax Credit (ITC) is one of the most popular and successful federal policy mechanisms ever enacted to support renewable energy in the US.
-In the 15 years since its enactment, there has been 59% compound annual solar growth nationwide.
-With the step-down of the tax credit beginning at the end of 2022, potential solar customers have limited time left to take full advantage of its benefits.

-What is the ITC?

-The ITC is a tax credit can be claimed on federal corporate income taxes for 26 percent of the cost of a solar photovoltaic (PV) system that is placed in service during that year.
+The ITC is a tax credit that can be claimed on federal corporate income taxes for 26 percent of the cost of a solar photovoltaic (PV) system that is placed in service during that year.
 The tax credit is claimed against the tax liability of residential and commercial investors in solar energy property.
 This credit is used when homeowners purchase solar systems outright and have them installed on their homes or when businesses install, develop and/or finance solar projects.

 History and Future of the ITC

 The ITC was originally established by the Energy Policy Act of 2005 and was set to expire at the end of 2007.
 Due to the success of the program Congress has extended its expiration date multiple times, most recently in 2015.
 That extension set up the tax credit to step down to 22 percent for projects that begin construction in 2021 and 10 percent for projects that begin in 2022.
 In 2022, the residential credit will drop to zero while the commercial and utility credit will drop to a permanent 10 percent.

 The upcoming stepdown will substantially increase your solar project’s total cost.
 Let’s run the numbers with a 100 kW array on a multi-home residential unit, retail space, or office building, which costs approximately $200,000.